engineerapart/TheRemoteFreelancer/README.md

 - [#freelance](http://freelance.chat/) - A community for freelancers on Slack
 - [Nextspace](http://nextspace.us/) - (**US ONLY** [for now]) - A coworking space for entrepreneurs and developers to work and network
 - [CodeMentor.io](https://codementor.io) - Get paid while making an impact.
 Become a Codementor for the next wave of makers.
+- [Pilot](https://pilot.co/) - Pilot is a software platform that removes all the pain from contract work.
+We find work, negotiate contracts, send invoices and chase payments for hundreds of forward-looking engineers and designers around the world.

 ### License
 None.
 Literally, why would I include a license in this.
 Copy, paste, skewer, go nuts.
 (Ok, officially, "The Unlicense")